abhay-venkatesh/abhay-venkatesh.github.io/_posts/2020-06-25-systems-thinking.md

 The conclusion here is basically that one of the most important aspects of system design is the skill of drawing boundaries.
 A separation of mathematical from engineering concerns is critical for organizations that have both mathematical and engineering problems.
 If people strong at X thing spend a lot of time doing Y thing that they are not good at, then it is natural that you could expect suboptimal outcomes.
 For that reason, good system design requires excellent and well-thought boundaries.
 Applied to engineering organizations, this leads to [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law), which also suggests a way in which boundaries feed back into themselves, reflecting the outcomes they produce.

+> Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure. — Melvin E. Conway

 Issues due to differences are not limited to differences in engineer skills.
-Differences can also emanate in a variety of situations, such as the communication requirements with customers, or within a system and its various parts (which leads to the [Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter)).
+Differences can also emanate in a variety of situations, such as the communication requirements with customers, or within a technical system and its various parts (which leads to rules such as [Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter), [Single-Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle), or [Principle of Least Privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege)).
 The solution is always defining boundaries since boundaries help regulate these differences through well-defined contracts.

 ### Pessimism due to Entropy